Thursday, August 28, 2025

 I know I learned a lot as I wrote the book, and it has been fun to put what I learned into action as I worked to make our family as safe and secure as possible in very uncertain times.

-So if that's all that comes of it—my own family and a few friends are more aware of the dangers our society faces and better prepared to face them successfully, I'm ok with that.
+So if that's all that comes of it—my own family and a few friends are more aware of the dangers our society faces and become better prepared to face them successfully, I'm ok with that.

 Meanwhile I’m trying hard to resist the temptation to visit my Kindle sales dashboard for the twelfth time today in the hope that the reader in France has picked up my book to once again journey to that beautiful place that exists only in “The Republic of Dan” and in the reader’s mind.